sushanthikavijayan/PlayGround/Hiring/README.md

     2. Create a POST API that will insert the JSON data argument into an in-memory database such as [H2](http://www.h2database.com/html/main.html), [Apache Derby](https://db.apache.org/derby/) or [HSQLDB](http://hsqldb.org/)

 2. Client side component
-    1. An HTML page that use Angular to fetch data and display it by calling a the above mentioned GET API.
+    1. An HTML page that use Angular (**or any other client side technology you are familiar with**) to fetch data and display it by calling a the above mentioned GET API.
 The API should be invoked when a button on the page is clicked.
 The data should be displayed in tabular form.
     2. There should be a submit button below the data table which when clicked should call the POST API mentioned above to save the data.

 ### Pull Request